udifaintuch/CouponsProjectBWarFile/README.md

 # CouponsProjectBWarFile
-This is the coupons project war file
+This is the coupons project war file.